luigi311/mellow/QA.md

   - FIX: Gapless: Seeking after next track is loaded sometimes breaks the player
   - FIX: Gapless: Seeking to the end and back sometimes breaks the "about-to-finish" callback
 - [ ] Gapless/non-gapless playback works as expected
-  - FIX: Issues with seeking
+  - FIX: Gapless: Issues with seeking
 - [x] Non-fatal errors are handled gracefully

-Interface:
+Song Queue:

+- [ ] Adding songs works as expected
+- [ ] Removing items works as expected
+- [ ] Reordering the queue works as expected
+- [ ] Stoppers work as expected

+Design:

 - [x] UI adapts to window size, and looks good at all sizes
 - [x] Positional awareness for off-screen elements